foopis23/Godot-Interval-System/README.md

 1. Download the repository
 2. Copy the `addons` folder to your project folder
 3. Enable the plugin in the project settings

+## Notes
+### Timing Accuracy
+Intervals can only be processed once per frame process.
+Low frame rates can produce inaccurate timers.

 ## Reference
 ### IntervalSystem